Joining our Trust

-- Operationally, it is the Operational Working Group of professionals that lead on the raising of educational and attainment standards with key colleagues in member academies and SLE’s.
+- Operationally, it is the Curriculum Team that lead on the raising of educational and attainment standards, with key colleagues in member academies and our SLE’s.
 It takes into account local context but endeavours to deliver a consistent responsible strategy in all schools and academies.
 This approach challenges and supports the local senior leadership team in each school and academy and sets the methodology for improving student attainment.
 It is characterised by the following actions:

-- The Executive Principal / CEO co-ordinates the work of the Operational Working Group across all member schools, sets strategies for school improvement, establishes attainment targets and holds the principals to account for the actions of the local senior leadership teams.
+- The Executive Principal / CEO co-ordinates the work of the Curriculum Team across all member schools, sets strategies for school improvement, establishes attainment targets and holds the principals to account for the actions of the local senior leadership teams.

-- The Executive Principal / CEO quality assures the performance of each academy’s senior leadership team and assesses and monitors the effectiveness of the OWG.
+- The Executive Principal / CEO quality assures the performance of each academy’s senior leadership team and assesses and monitors the effectiveness of the Curriculum Team.

 - The Principals of the member schools and academies meet regularly with the Executive Principal / CEO to ensure consistent delivery of senior leadership team principles and practices and to review the strategy for school improvement both locally and across the group.

-- The OWG supports and informs the production of the academy Improvement Plans and Self Evaluation Forms.
+- The Curriculum Team supports and informs the production of the academy Improvement Plans and Self Evaluation Forms.
 The Business Plan reflects the priorities of the group members and is reviewed and adjusted annually against improvement priorities set by the Board of Trustees.

-- The Executive Principal / CEO reports to the Local Academy Committees (LAC) at appropriate times throughout the school and academy year.
-These reports will complement and enhance the School Improvement Partner reports and provide information on the progress of the local institution and the outcomes set by the OWG.
+- The Executive Principal / CEO reports to the Local Academy Committees (LACs) at appropriate times throughout the school and academy year.
+These reports will complement and enhance the School Improvement Partner reports and provide information on the progress of the local institution and the outcomes set by the Curriculum Team.

 - The Executive Principal / CEO is held to account by the Board of Trustees.

-- In order to quality assure and support academy LACs, the Trust operates a Trustees Board which is made up of the Principals and two LAC members of each academy.
+- In order to quality assure and support academy LACs, the Trust operates a Trustees Board which is made up of volunteer professionals chosen for their extensive experience in the education, charity and private sectors.
 It meets every term to discuss progress and support issues.
 The Board also reviews the performance of each academy against key performance indicators as identified in each academy education brief and annual action plan.

 How can membership of this Trust make a difference to my school?

-- Membership gives you access to a practitioner network and unique range of services and support that can be tailored to your needs both through the Trust and the Aspirer Teaching School.
-Whatever setting or scenario you find yourself in the Trust can provide a bespoke package that entirely suits your situation and priorities.
+- Membership gives you access to a practitioner network and unique range of services and support that can be tailored to your needs both through the Trust and the Aspirer Research School.
+Whatever setting or scenario you find yourself in, the Trust can provide a bespoke package that entirely suits your situation and priorities.
 It provides a network of colleagues who want to work together and share good practice.
-It provides a wide range of professional development and promotion opportunities, within the Trust.
+It provides a wide range of professional development and promotion opportunities within the Trust.

 - The Trust is structured to give its academy leaders a voice at the highest strategic level.